klittle314/IHI_Covid_Public/README.md

 - Dates by Phase II.csv
 - NYT Daily MultiPhase ADJ.csv
 - NYT Daily MultiPhase.csv

+Compare the output files just generated to the output files we provided.

 ## Contributing
 We have not yet set up a process to incorporate changes into the code.
 Check back in the future!